-PIAPR 8882 Doctoral Piano Ensemble Recital II
+PIAPR 7942 Doctoral Piano IV and Ensemble Recital

-Preparation and presentation of an acceptable sixty-minute doctoral recital and the study of additional repertoire.
+Preparation and presentation of an acceptable sixty-minute ensemble doctoral recital and the study of additional repertoire.
 Master class required.

 PIAPR 8892 Doctoral Piano Lecture-Recital III

 Preparation and presentation of an acceptable sixty-minute doctoral lecture-recital and the study of additional repertoire.
 Prerequisite: PIACL 8862.